mccbryan3/jenkins_demo/README.md

 16. Select `Not now` for instance configuration<br>
 17. Start using Jenkins<br>
 ![](./images/start_using_jenkins.png)<br>
-18. Restart jenkins from the instance `sudo systemctl restart jenkins`
+18. Restart jenkins from the instance `sudo systemctl restart jenkins`<br>
-18. Run through the docs to configure the jenkins integration for wiz-cli<br>
+19. Log back into Jenkins with admin and the initial password
+20. Add the credentials to Jenkins<br>
+    a.
+Manage Jenkins
+    b.
+Manage Credentials
+    c.
+System
+    d.
+Global Credentials